Management of Hypertension Without Drugs

 7) Relaxation Techniques:

 The mechanism behind the relaxation techniques to lower blood pressure is indistinct.
-There have been various reports as to the efficacy of yoga, transcendental meditation, etc., but none of these were accepted on the basis of statistical studies.
-In addition, it has been suggested that relaxation techniques help lower the stress which is produced by the autonomic nervous system, thereby lowering blood pressure levels.
-However, it is widely accepted that relaxation techniques, along with other reductions in risk factors, do definitely decrease the incidence of cardiovascular complications.
-Transcendental meditation modestly lowers blood pressure, but there is no distinctive approach that has been proven worthwhile.
-Also, due to the mixed results during the trials, yoga or acupuncture have not been recommended to lower blood pressure levels.
+There have been various reports on the efficacy of yoga, transcendental meditation, but none were accepted based on statistical studies.
+In addition, it has been suggested that relaxation techniques help lower the stress the autonomic nervous system produces, thereby lowering blood pressure levels.

 Conclusion:

 Hypertension should be watched carefully and treated with prescribed medicines.
-People with hypertension should not skip their medications as it can lead to serious complications such as stroke.
+People with hypertension should not skip their medications, as it can lead to serious complications such as stroke.
 However, if diagnosed with prehypertension, the doctor might try to treat it with the above-mentioned non-pharmacological management.
-So, if you are in a pre-hypertensive stage or a borderline stage 1 hypertensive patient, follow all the doctor-suggested instructions and get on monthly follow-ups.
+So, if individuals are in a pre-hypertensive stage or a borderline stage 1 hypertensive patient, follow all the doctor-suggested instructions and get on monthly follow-ups.

 Frequently Asked Questions